vemiBGH/PULSEE/README.md

 ## Installation

+For questions or troubles with installation, please contact Jiwoo at `jiwoo_seo@brown.edu` or Github username `jiwooseo98`

 In the current development phase, we recommend git cloning the repository into your local machine and following the later instructions of installing the local project in "editable" mode, so that any changes are reflected immediately & conveniently.